Azure/Edge-infrastructure-quickstart-template/doc/Add-first-Site.md

 4. *(Optional)* Skip this step if you haven't provisioned Arc for servers yet.

    If the Arc servers are already provisioned by yourself, go to `dev/<your location>/imports.tf` and uncomment the import block, change the placeholders to your resource group that contains the Arc servers.
 Open `dev/<your location>/main.tf` and add `enableProvisioners = false` in the module block.
+5. *(Optional)* Change default settings in the QuickStart template following [Edit Global Parameters](./Edit-Global-Parameters.md)

-5. Create a pull request to `main`.
+6. Create a pull request to `main`.
 After approval, changes will be applied automatically.
 After the successful deployment, following resources will be created:
     1. A resource group name `<site>-rg`
     2. A KeyVault named `<site>-kv`: Contains secrets that used for deploy
     3. Arc servers that make up the HCI cluster